patrickrst/nixu-challenge-2019/report/challenges_generated.md

 dnscat2 that seems to be the one in use [@dnscat2][@dnscat_writeup].
 We export the DNS queries from Wireshark to a text file, keep only the domain name and strip the `malicious.pw` ending.
-By converting the series of number to ASCII, we can find a session in a UNIX shell and a file named `flag.png`, which seems to have also been transfered in the same DNS tunnel session.
+By converting the series of numbers to ASCII, we can find a session in a UNIX shell and a file named `flag.png`, which seems to have also been transferred in the same DNS tunnel session.
 Indeed, we can also find the header of a PNG file, starting with `89 50 4E 47`.
 Using a Python script and the library `dpkt`, we parse the network capture and keep only the data from the DNS